K7MDL2/RF-Power-Meter-V1/README.md

 1.01 - Some version control housekeeping, typo and a few small bug fixes.
 Fixed meter needle disappearing at 0 input.

-1.02 - Under dev -
+1.02 - Under dev in branch 1.02 as of May 5, 2020
    1. Place the window in the upper right corner of screen on app open.
 Plan to create a config file to remember placement position later.
    2. Changed the name of pyRFPowerMeter.py removing the Version number in the name.
    3. Added more serial port error handling.
-For example, if usb is unplugged, the comms the ON/OFF button turns off and red.
+For example, if usb is unplugged, the comms the ON/OFF button turns off and red and shutsdown teh serial thread.
 When problem is fixed turn on again and it will gracefully resume.
-Also attempting to handle startup error in case specified port is not there.
-Plan to offer list of ports and hide the raw exception text.
+Also added startup error in case specified port is not there.
+Offers a list of USB ports.
+Also you can now run without any serial port (has limited use but good for the curious without a meter.
+   4. The network thread is now decoupled from the ON/Off button and is always running.
+   5. Using network data and heartbeat from WSJTX to implement a failover on data source form Band and Radio ID.
+Color and ID name changes to UI fields show data source changed.
+Using the WSJTX heartbeat message to timeout the netowrk sourced data.
+   6. Experimenting with A/D linearity correction on the Arduino (ESP32 CPU).
+Found a self-calibrate A/D function for ESP32 AD to try next.
+   7. Sped up the sample rate in the Arduino and in the GUI update rate for faster meter response.
+   8. Bug fix - Scale on wattmeter shou;ld return to the last used scale however the scale is incremented after a reset and the needle does not know it so is pegged out until you hit the scale button (local or remote) which syncs things back up.
+Fix tries to make the scale stay put as it was last.
+Awaits further testing.

 ### Info:
 Version 1.0 RF Power Meter code running on a M5Stack (http://M5Stack.com) Arduino Basic Core CPU module.
 No extra core modules required.
 You will need 2 AD8318 based RF log power detector modules, or suitable alternatives with some code minor adjustments to adapt the calculation for different output V slope and offset and if no slope inversion.